UBDS-3/Statistics-track-v2/README.md

 # UBDS3-2025

-This repository contains simplified version of `Statistics-track` -- teaching material for the Ukrainian Biological Data Science Summer School 2025
+This repository contains teaching material for the R statistical course of the Ukrainian Biological Data Science Summer School 2025

 ## Contents